 This manual describes basic concepts, startup, operation, optimization and some basic operation scenarios for the Extended High Performance Data Mover (ExHPDM) software product.
-ExHPDM is a Storage Technology Corporation (StorageTek) software product that is a client and server-based solution that manages the I/O from application programs and interleaves it, at the block level, onto the media.
+Oracle's StorageTek ExHPDM is a software product that is a client and server-based solution that manages the I/O from application programs and interleaves it, at the block level, onto the media.
 ExHPDM addresses the issues associated with disk backup and recovery.